EUMETNET/meteogate-documentation/docs/4-operating-and-maintaining-community-components.md

 It covers deploying, configuring, and managing shared platform services like Data Explorer, API Gateway, Developer Portal, and authentication components.

-This guide will be updated as MeteoGate evolves, incorporating feedback, lessons learned, and improvements based on operational experience and new technical developments.
+These instructions will be updated as MeteoGate evolves, incorporating feedback, lessons learned, and improvements based on operational experience and new technical developments.

 ## Community Components